pnsn/station_metrics/station_metrics/metrics/mass_position.md

 Mass position drifts as a seismometer's springs age, with temperature, and with ground tilt.
-A mass that has walked close to one end of its range will clip on real ground motion and needs recentring, so tracking the position hour to hour gives advance warning before the channel starts producing bad data.
-A mass position that jumps abruptly usually means the instrument was disturbed or has been recentred.
+A mass that has walked close to one end of its range will clip on real ground motion and needs recentering, so tracking the position hour to hour gives advance warning before the channel starts producing bad data.
+A mass position that jumps abruptly usually means the instrument was disturbed or has been recentered.

 ## Data Analyzed